TurboTax customers to receive checks for $141M settlement

 “The website lists Free, Free, Free and the customers are assuming their return will be free,” an internal company PowerPoint presentation said, per ProPublica.
 “Customers are getting upset.”

-When contacted by The Associated Press on Friday, Intuit pointed to the company’s May 2022 statement following the settlement agreement.
+When contacted by The Associated Press on Friday, Inuit pointed to the company’s May 2022 statement following the settlement agreement.

 “Intuit is pleased to have reached a resolution with the state attorneys general that will ensure the company can return our focus to providing vital services to American taxpayers today and in the future,” Kerry McLean, Intuit’s executive vice president and general counsel, said at the time.